 What is Searchability?
 I was unable to locate a definition at Onelook and its 6,153,428 words in 972 dictionaries indexed but there is a website by Paula Dragutsky @ searchability.com which address the subject that is basically a methodology to help people use search engines to do research on the web.

 What is Findability?
-Again I was unable to locate a definition at Onelook but it referred me to –Find-Discover; or determine the existence, presence, or fact of or after a calculation, investigation, experiment, survey, or study or come upon after searching; find the location of something that was missed or lost; and again a productive insight.
-There are a number of excellent websites dedicated to improved finding aids for use on the internet e.g. findability.org and boxesandarrows.com they are worth a visit.
+Again, I was unable to locate a definition at Onelook but it referred me to –Find-Discover; or determine the existence, presence, or fact of or after a calculation, investigation, experiment, survey, or study or come upon after searching; find the location of something that was missed or lost; and again, a productive insight.
+There are several excellent websites dedicated to improved finding aids for use on the internet e.g. findability.org and boxesandarrows.com they are worth a visit.

 I will express my preference and state that I prefer the term Findability for use with the www and RM.

-After attending the ARMA 2004 Conference in Long Beach from 3rd to 5th October I was very much Records Managemented Out and especially after spending 27 hours on an aeroplane on my way back to Perth.
-Not being one to give up easily I began reading all of the session papers from the event that I had been unfortunate not to have attended.
+After attending the ARMA 2004 Conference in Long Beach from 3rd to 5th October I was very much Records Managemented Out and especially after spending 27 hours on an aero plane on my way back to Perth.
+Not being one to give up easily I began reading all the session papers from the event that I had been unfortunate not to have attended.

 After this exercise I began thinking what wonderful tools we have at our disposal in the RM profession for findability.
-With the use of tools such as e.g. Taxonomy; – thesauri, thesaurus or thesauruses; -ontology; – functional thesauri; – business classification schemes; – information architecture; – metadata; – metatags; – controlled vocabularies; naming system, etc we have, [or should have] an advantage over our non RM colleagues in never loosing the data or information received and hopefully indexed when it enters, is created within or leaves our organisations.
+With the use of tools such as e.g. Taxonomy; – thesauri, thesaurus or thesauruses; -ontology; – functional thesauri; – business classification schemes; – information architecture; – metadata; – metatags; – controlled vocabularies; naming system, etc. we have, [or should] an advantage over our non-RM colleagues in never losing the data or information received and hopefully indexed when it enters, is created within, or leaves our organisations.